juarezr/solrcopy/README.md

     -b, --between <begin> <end>...
 The range of dates/numbers for iterating the queries throught slices.
 Requires that the query parameter contains the variables {begin} and {end} for creating the slices.
-Use numbers or dates in ISO 8601 format (yyyy-mm-ddTHH:MM:SS) -t, --step <num>                     Number of documents to retrieve from solr in each reader step [default: 1] -p, --params <useParams=mypars>      Extra parameter for Solr Update Handler.
+Use numbers or dates in ISO 8601 format (yyyy-mm-ddTHH:MM:SS) --step <num>                     Number to increment each step in iterative mode [default: 1] -p, --params <useParams=mypars>      Extra parameter for Solr Update Handler.
 See: https://lucene.apache.org/solr/guide/transforming-and-indexing-custom-json.html
-    -m, --max-errors <count>             How many times should continue on source document errors [default: 0] -y, --delay <time>                   Delay between http operations in solr server.
-Format as: 3s, 500ms, 1min -n, --num-docs <quantity>            Number of documents to retrieve from solr in each reader step [default: 4k] -a, --archive-files <quantity>       Max number of files of documents stored in each zip file [default: 40] -z, --zip-prefix <name>              Optional prefix for naming the zip backup files when storing documents --workaround-shards <count>      Use only when your Solr Cloud returns a distinct count of docs for some queries in a row.
+    -m, --max-errors <count>             How many times should continue on source document errors [default: 0] --delay-before <time>            Delay before any processing in solr server.
+Format as: 30s, 15min, 1h --delay-per-request <time>       Delay between each http operations in solr server.
+Format as: 3s, 500ms, 1min --delay-after <time>             Delay after all processing.
+Usefull for letting Solr breath --num-docs <quantity>            Number of documents to retrieve from solr in each reader step [default: 4k] --archive-files <quantity>       Max number of files of documents stored in each zip file [default: 40] --zip-prefix <name>              Optional prefix for naming the zip backup files when storing documents --workaround-shards <count>      Use only when your Solr Cloud returns a distinct count of docs for some queries in a row.
 This may be caused by replication problems between cluster nodes of shard replicas of a core.
 Response with 'num_found' bellow the greatest value